Cultural Producers Programme

 "I’m more willing to apply for producer roles now … I feel I could apply for those jobs whereas I didn’t really feel like that before.

-"I believe I am a Cultural Producer now, so I act like one."
+"I believe I am a cultural producer now, so I act like one."

 To apply for the programme you must: